Canna71/obsidian-mathpad/docs/main.md

     Since a dozen eggs price is `dozen:=1.5-`  and I need `num:=17-` eggs, it should cost `num*(dozen/12)=~?`

 It will render the same as above.

 # Settings

+Available settings are:

+## Add Ribbon Icon
+Will ad an icon to Obsidian ribbon bar that can be used to open the Sidebar

+## Show Mathpad Sidebar
+Will open the sidebar upon start

+## Prefer Block LaTeX
+Will render mathpad expressions as LaTeX blocks by default.
+If off, they will be rendered inline.
+A different rendering can be forced by ending the expression with a `$` for block rendering, or `-` for inline rendering.

+## Evaluate Results
+If on, the default result of mathpad when using `=?` will be to get to a numeric result, even if approximate.
+If off, mathpad will keep the result more symbolic (will avoid evaluating fractions and to evaluate functions that implies a numeric result).
+Either mechanism cn be forced by using `=~?` for full evaluation and `==?` for symbolic evaluation.

+## Plot Grid
+If on, grid lines will be shown in the plots.